Violence and video games: Studies

-Negative effects of violent video games
+Causation of violence theory

-Theories of negative effects of video games tend to focus on players' modeling of behaviors observed in the game.
+Theories about the effects of video games tend to focus on players' modeling of behaviors observed in the game.
 These effects may be exacerbated due to the interactive nature of these games.
 The most well-known theory of such effects is the cognitive neo-association theory (also referred to as Script Theory), which proposes that playing violent video games may create cognitive scripts of aggression which will be activated in incidents in which individuals think others are acting with hostility.
 Playing violent video games, thus, becomes an opportunity to rehearse acts of aggression, which then become more common in real life.
 The General Aggression Model, a meta-theoretical framework to understand how various theories work together to explain aggressive behaviors, incorporates various theories suggesting that the simulated violence of video games may influence players' thoughts, feelings and physical arousal, affecting individuals' interpretation of others' behavior and increasing their own aggressive behavior.
 Some scholars have criticized the general aggression model, arguing that the model wrongly assumes that aggression is primarily learned and that the brain does not distinguish reality from fiction.
 Some recent studies have explicitly claimed to find evidence against the effect of short-term exposure to violent video games on aggression.

 Some biological theories of aggression have specifically excluded video game and other media effects because the evidence for such effects is considered weak and the impact too distant.
 For example, the catalyst model of aggression comes from a diathesis-stress perspective, implying that aggression is due to a combination of genetic risk and environmental strain.
 The catalyst model suggests that stress, coupled with antisocial personality are salient factors leading to aggression.
-It does allow that proximal influences such as family or peers may alter aggressiveness but not media and games.
+It does allow that proximal influences such as family or peers may alter aggressiveness, but not media and games.